DominikMisztal/MTO_Dominik_Misztal/lab2/readme.txt

-file for 2nd laboratory task
+Folder for 2nd laboratory task